Lartu/nari2023/README.md

 ### Usages

 Relaxing.
 Nari can probably be also used for other things.
 It can probably be embedded within C++ source code as an embeddable interpreted language that you can probably hook up to C++ functions within your own code.
 It maybe might be used for code golfing?
 I don't have any particular usecases in mind.
 You are welcome to share yours.
+Nari is 100% production-ready if your standards are low enough.

 ### Etcetera